‘It Was Easy:' 101-Year-Old Carlsbad Woman Among Oldest in County to Receive Vaccine

 “It’s been terrible," Tenney said.
 "It’s so lonely.
 Day and night, all by myself, and I’m not good talking to myself."

 Born in April 1919, Tenney will turn 102 in April.
-As it turns out, she was born during a flu pandemic and has also lived through the polio epidemics of the 1940s.
+As it turns out, she was born during a flu pandemic and has also lived through the polio epidemics of the 1940s and 1950s.

 “I don’t remember being isolated against anybody or wearing a mask or anything,” Tenney said.